pip-services/pip-services-docs/content/en/dart/expressions/tokenizers/abstract_tokenizer.md

 #### decodeStrings
-bool that defines the option to decode strings or not.
+Bool that defines the option to decode strings or not.

 `@override`
 > **decodeStrings**: bool